r-kan/Quant-in-R/README.md

 # Quant-in-R
-simple financial application &amp; analysis program written in R language
+simple financial applications &amp; analysis programs written in R language

 # R, as a programming language
 The R programming language is designed for statistical analysis, and is widely used in many area recently.
 Here, I will focus on one of the most adopted domain, financial analysis, to demonstrate the strength or R.  Besides, I shall pay extra attention to data visualizaiton in R.